gerzonudang/gerzonudang/README.md

 ### Hi there 👋
   * I love AWS integration services.
 I specialize in seamlessly connecting applications and systems using Amazon Web Services for enhanced cloud connectivity.
-  * ⚡ Fun fact: Being someone who typically doesn't talk much but when I do, I have a tendency to talk a lot.
+  * ⚡ Fun fact: Use to get haircuts😄.

 ## Languages and tools